 Bromo Volcano (Tengger Caldera)

 Several phases can be defined in the evolution of the Tengger Caldera volcanic complex (summarized in Gerven and Pichler, 1995.
 J. Southeast Asian Earth Sci.
 11(2), p.125-133).
 The original Tengger stratovolcano was built up by a succession of pyroclastic deposits and lava flows to a height of about 4500m.
 This would make it the highest mountain in Java in the present day.
 A further slightly smaller volcano, Ngadisari, adjoined it in the NE side.
 Ngadisari collapsed after a massive eruption around 150000 years ago, forming a caldera.
 At a later time, eruptions from vents in the Ngadisiri Caldera resulted in the emplacement of significant amounts of ignimbrites (pyroclastic flow deposits) and also some lava flows.
 The products of these eruptions built up what is now the NE wall of the Tengger caldera, also referred to as Cemoro Lawang.
-The Tengger Caldera itself formed over 45000 years ago following what must have been a huge eruption, possibly similar to that of Krakatau in 1883.
+The Tengger Caldera itself formed over 45000 years ago following what must have been a huge eruption, possibly similar in magnitude to that of Krakatau in 1883.
 The final stage of activity has involved the emplacement of 6 intra-caldera vents.

 Bromo Sketch Map